arrecio/pySimRadio/README.md

 All these ones are libs wich really deserve some credit of this program.
 All-in-one pip install:

 > pip install SpeechRecognition vosk pyqt5 ahk playsound3

+## Troubleshoting with pyAudio

+SpeechRecognition requires pyAudio module installed with is a bit a headpain issue.
+There is a precompiled version using the wheel wich can be installed via:

+> pip install pyaudio

+But at the moment of writing this README there wasnt a version for python 3.14+.

+There are some solutions or alternatives wich doesnt work for my python 3.14, like:

+> pip install pipwin
+>
+> pipwin install pyaudio

+or

+> winget install -e --id intxcc.pyaudio

+Using python 3.13 and the "pip install pyaudio" method is working well.

 # Third-Party non-python dependencies